AhmadKhan0070/HazeBench-A-Novel-Dataset-for-Image-and-Video-Dehazing-in-Natural-Environments/README.md

-# 🌫️ HazeBench: Haze Removal and Visibility Enhancement
+# 🌫️ HazeBench: A Novel Dataset for Image and Video Dehazing in Natural Environments

 This repository contains the implementation of haze removal and visibility enhancement techniques applied to a diverse real-world dataset.
 The dataset is designed to evaluate performance under varying haze conditions across multiple environments.